rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/pull02.png]]

-In your browser, go to your newly created branch, and click the Pull Request.
+In your browser, go to your newly created branch, and click Pull Request.

 [[/screens/pull03.png]]